 You can also tap local influencers within your target location.
-They can be bloggers, photographers, organizations or any prominent person who can help you secure a footing in the locale.
+They can be bloggers, photographers, organizations, or any prominent person who can help you secure a footing in the locale.

 GENERATING LEADS AND CLIENTS IN REAL ESTATE SEO

 Generating leads can change like the seasons—it’s livelier in months of favorable weather and lowers interest rates, and a bit lulling during market fluctuations.
-A good real estate agent can adopt regardless of such changes.
+A good real estate agent can adapt regardless of such changes.

 Create a website.
-These days, having your own business’ website is necessary.
+These days, having your own business website is necessary.
 This strengthens your web presence and introduces your brand.
 The best part of having a site is being in control of your page design and content.
 Write blog posts with long-tail keywords that will enable home buyers to stumble upon your site.

 Capture emails.
 Set newsletter signups on your site.
 This is to add potential clients to your email newsletter.
 If you don’t have one yet, you better consider making one right away.
 Around 59% of users say that email marketing influences their buying decisions.